DarrenFitz/DataRepresentationProject2015/README.md

 ```

 ### Location of the Facilities
 To get a specific facility we use the http GET method to control the dataset.
-We could use a id to get our designated object (id =5).
+We could use a ID to get our designated object (id =5).
 This method returns all of the information from the fifth row.
 We can implement the already assigned ID into the URL like this:

 *http://galwayfacilities.com/facilities/id=5*